 Theories abound as to why newborn foreskins seem to work so well.
 According to the most accepted theory, newborn skin cells are a bit like stem cells, and can morph into any kind of skin cell, whereas adult skin cells perform a specific function, which is why skin grafting is problematic.
 Also, neonatal tissue hasn’t yet developed the immunity proteins that cause rejection with adult human skin.

-Other companies also seem to know the value of neonate foreskins and the Cosmetics Industry has taken advantage by using fresh baby boy foreskins to manufacture skin rejuvenating lotions, creams and solutions because of the ability of foreskins cells to regenerate new skin cells.
+Other companies also seem to know the value of neonate foreskins and the Cosmetics Industry has taken advantage by using fresh baby boy foreskins to manufacture skin rejuvenating lotions, creams and solutions because of the ability of foreskin cells to regenerate new skin cells.
 Although there is general outcry against cosmetic companies who use animals to test their products, there is little awareness that certain cosmetic companies, such as Estee Lauder, Helene Curtis, and Mary Kay Cosmetics, use neonate foreskins in their products.
-There is a product called TNS Recovery Complex by SkinMedica which is an anti-ageing serum costing over US$250 per ounce and is used by many high-profile celebrities (such as Oprah Winfrey and Barbara Walters) as an alternative to cosmetic surgery.
+There is a product called TNS Recovery Complex by SkinMedica which is an anti-ageing serum costing over US$250 per ounce and is used by many high-profile celebrities such as Oprah Winfrey, Barbara Walters, Cate Blanchett, Sandra Bullock and Kate Beckinsale amongst others, as an alternative to cosmetic surgery.
 It is made from the foreskins of newborn baby boys.
 Once we all stop believing that the loss of the foreskin is far from trivial, and causes a great deal of suffering, cosmetics consumers will likely see this part of the industry in a totally new light.

 Foreskin face creams were talked about enthusiastically on the Oprah show where it was announced that this new product which boosts collagen production and can rejuvenate skin contains an ingredient engineered from human foreskin cells.
 TNS contains an ingredient called NouriCel-MD which is the trade name for a combination of Natural Growth Factors, matrix proteins, and soluble collagen.
 TNS is comprised from six natural human growth factors found in normal healthy skin engineered from human foreskin.
 Proteins and collagen are not new but Natural Growth Factors are a new category of compounds that act as chemical messengers to turn on and off a variety of cellular activities.
 Human Growth Factors extracted from cultured cells of foreskin which are then engineered into cosmeceuticals is the same as saying the product contains human foreskin.
 Oprah Winfrey provides a prime example of the lack of awareness surrounding circumcision.
 In general she’s a champion of human rights.
 Yet on the one hand she staunchly condemns Female Genital Cutting, and on the other hand she’s promoting a product that wouldn’t exist without Male Genital Cutting.
 Surely the right to genital integrity is universal.